drobotaa/pp5api/README.md

 ## Used Libraries

+- **Django**: Offers24 uses [Django](https://www.djangoproject.com/), a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+Django was chosen for its ability to handle the backend needs of the project, such as user authentication, database management, and ensuring security while allowing the development of scalable applications.
 - **React Bootstrap**: This project utilizes [React Bootstrap](https://react-bootstrap-v4.netlify.app/). for its pre-designed components and consistent styling, streamlining the development process and ensuring adherence to Bootstrap's design principles.
 - **Axios**: The [Axios](https://axios-http.com/docs/intro) library was used to handle HTTP requests.
 Axios simplifies the process of making API requests and supports promises for managing asynchronous operations, while also automatically handling JSON data transformation.
+- **Infinite Scroll**: The [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component), was used to implement infinite scrolling, allowing users to scroll through offers without needing to click on "next" or "previous" pages.
+This improves the user experience by continuously loading content as the user reaches the end of the page.
+- **Gunicorn**: [Gunicorn](https://gunicorn.org/) is used as the Python WSGI HTTP server for running the Django application in production.
+It is a robust, lightweight server that is compatible with most web frameworks, and it was selected for its efficiency and scalability in handling multiple simultaneous requests.

 ## Reusable Components